About me, Emma

 Well, in West Philadelphia born and bred… Oh, wait, that’s not right…

 I grew up on a farm (beef cattle, but we had pretty much everything else too in case you’re interested) in North Yorkshire.
 I had my own pigs (Penny and Pru) and a dog called Stig (who would fetch the umbrella if I said “it’s raining”).
 My 3 siblings and I had pretty much total freedom to explore and do what we wanted.

 I became very interested in wildlife and the natural world, so as soon as I was old enough, I went on a course in South Africa to learn how to be a field guide.
 I enrolled on a zoology degree at Stirling Uni and bought a camera so I could photograph all my wildlife sightings.

 In the sixth form (when I met my now husband) after nights out (in the Gallery and Willow – let’s hear it for York’s finest) I’d cycle home and go straight to the river with my camera to see if I could spot any wildlife.

-I knew there were otters about (they were much rarer back then) – I’d seen their tracks.
+I knew there were otters about – I’d seen their tracks.
 I spent years (not every day – I wasn’t that obsessed) getting up before the sun.

 One morning I was sitting on the bank where I’d seen a barn owl the day before, hoping it might come back.
 An otter popped out of the water with a huge fish.
 It sat on the beach opposite me eating, with no idea I was there.
 For at least five minutes, it splashed around with the fish, having fun, and then slipped away into the water.